 Yes.
 San-J Organic Gluten Free Tamari (Gold Label), Organic Gluten Free Reduced Sodium Tamari (Platinum Label) and Organic Shoyu (Bronze Label) are certified organic by Quality Assurance International (QAI) and USDA Organic.

 Q: Are San-J products kosher?

-San-J Tamari, Shoyu, Gluten Free Asian Cooking Sauce and Salad Dressing products are all certified kosher by Orthodox Union.
+San-J Tamari, Shoyu, Gluten Free Asian Cooking Sauces are all certified kosher by Orthodox Union.